Despite the impact that credit scores can have, many people misunderstand what they are and how they are calculated.

 First, let’s talk about what a credit score is, and is not.
 At its most basic, it’s a number that indicates how likely you are to repay your debts.
 Creditors use this number to decide on whether or not to extend credit to you, and under what terms.

 Your credit scores are not a direct reflection of how much money you make.
-People with low incomes can have excellent scores, and people with high incomes can have low scores.
+People with low incomes can have excellent credit scores, and people with high incomes can have low credit scores.

-Likewise, your scores are not tied to a particular bank or credit card company – while banks and credit card companies do pull your credit scores to make decisions about whether or not to lend to you, the scores are supplied by third-parties, not the lenders themselves.
+Likewise, your credit scores are not tied to a particular bank or credit card company.
+Banks and credit card issuers do pull your credit scores to make decisions about whether or not to lend to you.
+But, the credit scores are supplied by third-parties, not the lenders themselves.

 How is your credit score calculated?